FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ---

-## Multiple catch Blocks
+## Multiple catch blocks

-Sometimes, the code can throw more than one exception, and we can have more than one catch block handle each individually.
+- Multiple catches give us the chance to handle each exception differently.

-Java lets us handle subclass exceptions separately, remember to place them higher in the list of catches.
+- Remember to place them higher in the list of catches.
+- When we’re catching IOException, all of its subclasses are also handled (FileNotFoundException).
+- When we know that the way we handle errors is going to be the same, you can catch multiple exceptions in the same block.

 ```java
 public int getPlayerScore(String playerFile) {